kyverno/KDP/proposals/cel_finegrained_exceptions.md

 The goals of this proposal are to:

-1. **Excluding Specific Images:** A straightforward method to exempt resources from policy enforcement based on their container image names.
+1. **Excluding Specific Images:** A straightforward method to exempt resources from policy enforcement based on their container image reference.

 2. **Allowing Specific Values:** A powerful and generic mechanism to allow a resource to contain a specific configuration value (e.g., a hostPath volume, a privileged security context) that a policy would normally deny.